 - 10.79 Artificial light is present in many, if not most, developments in the form of internal and external illumination.
-Sources include dwellings, commercial properties, advertisements, factories, street lights and sporting facilities. - 10.80 External artificial lighting schemes can add to the aesthetic value of buildings at night time but can also have a detrimental impact on amenity.
+Sources include dwellings, commercial properties, advertisements, factories, street lights and sporting facilities. - 10.80 External artificial lighting schemes can add to the aesthetic value of buildings at night time but can also have a detrimental impact on amenity327.
 Light pollution can be defined as every form of artificial light which shines outside the areas it is intended to illuminate, including light which is directed above the horizontal into the night sky.

-&lt;sup>340 In cases where there is a dispute over sunlight and daylight levels, the Council will have regard to the standards for direct and indirect sunlight set out in 'Site Layout Planning for Daylight and Sunlight: A Guide to Good Practice', Building Research Establishment (1991).
+326 In cases where there is a dispute over sunlight and daylight levels, the Council will have regard to the standards for direct and indirect sunlight set out in 'Site Layout Planning for Daylight and Sunlight: A Guide to Good Practice', Building Research Establishment (1991).
 Minimum daylight standards are also given under BS 8206 Part 2 (1992) Code of Practice for Daylighting.

-&lt;sup>341 In extreme cases, light pollution can be subject to legal proceedings if it causes a nuisance.
+327 In extreme cases, light pollution can be subject to legal proceedings if it causes a nuisance.
 Section 102 of the Clean Neighbourhoods and Environment Act 2005 amended Section 79 of the Environment Protection Act 1990 to embrace statutory nuisance from artificial lighting.

 - 10.81 There are specific forms of light pollution: - light trespass, when unwanted light enters a property from a neighbouring property; - over illumination, where there is an excessive use of light; - glare, resulting in excessive contrast between bright and dark areas in the field of view, such as when directly viewing the filament of an unshielded or badly shielded light; - clutter, which refers to excessive groupings of lights which can cause confusion and distract from obstacles intended to be illuminated; and - sky glow, which refers to the 'glow' effect seen over populated areas. - 10.82 Not all lighting schemes require permission or consent.
 Those that usually do include: - external lighting installations which materially alter the external appearance of a building; - lighting installations on Listed Buildings which materially affect their character; - illumination of outdoor advertisements; and - most forms of lighting on columns (for example, lighting at outdoor sports venues or security lighting). - 10.83 The NPPF urges local planning authorities to encourage good design and use planning policies to limit the impact of light pollution from artificial light.
 As a basic principle, schemes should use the minimum amount of lighting necessary to achieve visual interest or for working or security purposes.
 The lighting should be designed to minimise light pollution from glare, scatter and spillage through the control of light direction and intensity. - 10.84 The Council will take account of the aesthetic impact of the light produced and the daytime appearance of light fittings and cabling.
 The Council will also consider the impact of any lighting scheme on local residents, highway users, the appearance of streets and individual buildings, particularly if listed or of historic importance, and the visibility of the night sky.
-Developers will be expected to take account of appropriate published guidance.
+Developers will be expected to take account of appropriate published guidance328. - 10.85 As a general guide, applicants are encouraged to submit details as part of the planning application of any external lighting scheme proposed as part of the development, including light scatter diagrams, to demonstrate that the proposed scheme is appropriate for its purpose in its particular setting.
+The assessment should demonstrate that the potential for light pollution from glare and spillage to neighbouring properties, roads and countryside has been minimised.
+Where floodlighting is proposed, the Council may use planning conditions or seek agreements to limit hours of use.